 I’m convinced you need no other cake this holiday season.
+Although my cranberry apple upside down cake would be a close second.

 Today I’m serving you boldly spiced gingerbread with buttery brown sugar soaked pears and a dollop of fresh whipped cream.
 There’s plenty of ginger, plenty of cinnamon, plenty of pears, and absolutely zero apologies.
 Ready to indulge?

-I have the pleasure of working with Harry & David on two recipes this holiday season– both highlighting their hand-picked Royal Riviera pears.
+I have the pleasure of working with Harry & David on two recipes this holiday season—both highlighting their hand-picked Royal Riviera pears.
 These buttery pears steal the attention no matter which dish, dessert, or spread they’re in.
 Cranberry Pear Crumble Pie, shared just the other week, is no exception.
 The cranberries and brown sugar crumble are both fantastic, but the high quality pears win 1st place.
 Their texture is unbeatable and dare I say that pie beats all other Thanksgiving pies!!
 Even you, pumpkin pie.

 How to Make Upside-Down Pear Gingerbread Cake